JuliaLang/julia/doc/src/manual/modules.md

 julia> using .NiceStuff: nice, DOG, NiceStuff
 ```

-!!! note
 Qualifying the names being used as in `using Foo: Foo, f` is
 recommended over plain `using Foo` for released packages, and other
 code which is meant to be re-used in the future with updated dependencies
 or future versions of julia.

 The reason for this is if another dependency starts to export one of the
 same names as `Foo` and you attempt to use that name, then previously working
 code will error due to an ambiguity in which package the name should be
 taken from.

 Julia has two forms for seemingly the same thing because only `import ModuleName: f` allows adding methods to `f`
 *without a module path*.